moirahartigan/the-lady-goldsmith/README.md

 + Add products to my Wishlist so I can keep track of the items I like the most for a future site visit.
 + View my bag and any items I currently have awaiting payment in my bag so I can avoid spending too much.
 + Be able to view items in my shopping bag to be purchased so I can identify the total cost of my purchase and all the items I will receive.
-+ Easily enter my payment information so I can checkout quickly and with no issues.
++ Easily enter my payment information so I can check-out quickly and with no issues.

 **As an Administrative Account holder, I want to:**

 + Be able to log in to an admin panel so I can see all product/ order and users.
 + Be able to add, update or remove products so I can make changes without visiting the admin pane.
-+ Receive email notifications when a user submits through the contact page so I can respond to the customers query in a timely manor.
++ Receive email notifications when a user submits through the contact page so I can respond to the customers query in a timely manner.

 <br>